Influence of committed volunteers on helping behavior in emergency evacuations: Introduction

-In this work, we propose an evolutionary game theoretic model to examine the dynamics of evacuees behavior influenced by other evacuees.
-We perform numerical simulations for a room evacuation scenario in which two volunteers are required to move an injured person to the place of safety.
-In our numerical simulations, each evacuee updates his strategy after strategic interactions with other evacuees within his sensory range while the evacuee moves in the room.
-Hence, the spatial formation of individuals and the strategic interactions between the individuals are coupled together in our numerical study.
-We consider the existence of committed volunteers who do not change their decision to rescue the injured persons.
-We characterize the collective helping behavior by systematically controlling the game payoff parameters along with the altruism strength.
-By means of numerical simulations, we observe different collective patterns of helping behavior in a room emergency evacuation scenario depending on the existence of committed volunteers and the value of control parameters.
-We quantify different collective helping behaviors based on the simulation results.
-We then study the well-mixed population model to better interpret the numerical simulation results.
-The evolutionary game theoretic model and its numerical simulation setups are explained in Section~\ref{section:model}.
-We then present and explain the simulation results with phase diagrams in Section~\ref{section:results}.
-Finally, we discuss the findings of this study in Section~\ref{section:conclusion}.
+In this work, we perform numerical simulations for a room evacuation scenario in which two volunteers are required to move an injured person to the place of safety.
+In our simulations, evacuees update their strategy after strategic interactions with other evacuees within their sensory range while the evacuees move to the place of safety.
+Hence, the strategic interactions between evacuees and the change of their position driven by the evacuation process are coupled together in our study.
+We develop an evolutionary game theoretic model to study the collective helping behavior in emergency evacuations emerging from the strategic interactions among evacuees with the existence of committed volunteers.
+The evolutionary game theoretic model and its numerical simulation setups are described in Section~\ref{section:model}.
+We characterize the numerical simulation results depending on the number of committed volunteers and the payoff parameters in Section~\ref{section:results}.
+In addition, we provide an explanation for the general tendency observed from the simulation results by looking into the fractions of neighbors susceptible to strategy adaptation.
+Finally, we summarize our findings and present concluding remarks in Section~\ref{section:conclusion}.